martian-lang/martian-rust/book/content/quick_start_split.md

 }
 ```

-* Add the stage code to the adpater main in `src/main.rs`
+* Add the stage code to the adapter main in `src/main.rs`

 ```rust
 ...